An interviewer holds a clipboard, while the interview has their hands clasped on the table over a notepad

 Given this, creating powerful talent attraction strategies will remain pivotal to many businesses - recruitment may have slowed, but the criticality of the right hire has risen.

-The impact of economic uncertainty is also affecting candidates, who are less likely to prioritise moving roles in times of economic uncertainty – particularly if a new position advertises an un-competitive salary rate.
+The impact of economic uncertainty is also affecting candidates, who are less likely to prioritize moving roles in times of economic uncertainty – particularly if a new position advertises an un-competitive salary rate.

 4. Changes to working models